A Geometry-Aware Efficient Algorithm for Compositional Entropic Risk Minimization: Proof of Results in

 And the projected SGD update is equivalent to

 To see the equivalence between the above update and the projected SGD update, we note that the projected SGD update for minimizing a function \(g\) on a set \([c_{0}, c_{1}]\) can be written as

-Thus the update~\eqref{eqn:spgd} includes the projected SGD update as a special case when \(r(\nu)= 1_{[c_{0}, c_{1}]}(\nu)\).
+Thus the update~\eqref{eqn:spgd} is equivalent to the projected SGD update.
 In this section, we will then focus on the convergence analysis of \eqref{eqn:spgd}.
 First we present the non-expansiveness property of the update.

-\begin{lemma} If $r(\cdot)$ is convex and let
+\begin{lemma} If $1_{[c_{0}, c_{1}]}(\cdot)$ is convex and let

 then we have